Driving In Albania: Everything You NEED To Know 2026

 They Drive On The Right-Hand Side

-It may seem obvious if you live in most places in Europe, however, for those from the UK, it’s worth noting that they drive on the right-hand side of the road.
+It may seem obvious if you live in most places in Europe, however, for those from the UK, it’s worth noting that they drive on the right-hand side of the road in Albania.

 Stick To The Speed Limits

 The speed limits in Albania can seem a little crazy and they threw me at first, I’ll be honest.
-You’ll be cruising along a main road, then suddenly hit a 20kph sign, before speeding back up to 90kph.
+You’ll be cruising along a main road, then suddenly hit a 20kph sign, before speeding back up to 90kph a few metres later.
 I honestly questioned if they were real or not at first!

 Don’t risk it and always follow the speed limit.
 Locals will overtake you, but just leave them to it and don’t risk a fine.